opentable/design-tokens/OTKit/README.md

 If you are using a token in your project, you can execute `npm link '<token-name>'` in `node_modules` folder to test the token values before publishing.

 ***

+### Publish

+A token needs to be published in order for the changes to take effect.
+To publish a token, navigate to the token's directory, for example `./OTKit/otkit-colors/`, then run `npm publish otkit-colors`.

+You need to have an NPM account and be among the "Collaborators" list on the official NPM package page, for example  `https://www.npmjs.com/package/otkit-colors`, to publish.
+Contact one of the collaborators if you would like to be added.

+Note: if you are a developer of OpenTable organization, remember to remove the OpenTable credentials from your `~/.npmrc` file to make sure you are publishing to the public instead of a private registry.

 ## Contributing